deveshksh/Layoffs-2020-24-Data-Analytics-and-Visualization/README.md

    - Provided actionable insights for businesses and policymakers navigating the effects of the pandemic on the tech industry.
    - Contributed to the body of knowledge on COVID-19's impact on employment trends in the tech sector through publication of research findings.

-Remember to tailor the language and details to match the specific job or industry you're applying to.
-Highlighting concrete achievements and skills developed through the project will make it stand out on your resume.